OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/geometry/UsdGeometry.md

       <b>Bool</b>
       <br>
       default: False
-      <p class="scene-class-comments">Specifies whether the geometry contains the camera and should be used for ior tracking. this should not be changed by the user -- they should instead attach the relevant geometry to the camera, which will then flag this geometry.</p>
+      <p class="scene-class-comments">Specifies whether the geometry contains the camera and should be used for IOR tracking.
+This should not be changed by the user -- they should instead attach the relevant geometry to the camera, which will then flag this geometry.</p>
       {%-include image-gallery.html images=site.data.user-reference.scene-objects.geometry.UsdGeometry.attributes.contains_camera.images data=site.data.user-reference.scene-objects.geometry.UsdGeometry-%}
+      {%-include video-gallery.html videos=site.data.user-reference.scene-objects.geometry.UsdGeometry.attributes.contains_camera.videos data=site.data.user-reference.scene-objects.geometry.UsdGeometry-%}
       {%-include see-also.html links=site.data.user-reference.scene-objects.geometry.UsdGeometry.attributes.contains_camera.links heading=4-%}
     </p>
     <h3>dicing_camera</h3>